cyruschoisy/Grade11-ISU/README.md

 - Coded part of moveEnemy array to move the enemy along a certain path on the X and Y axis
 - Wrote handleAction array to run certain chunks of code based on where the user has clicked
 - Initialized background music
+- Initialized wave and money counter

 Christian:
-- Found a way to include multiple images at once (using buffered image)
+- Included multiple images at once (using buffered image)
 - Initialized our FPS counter
 - Set angles and slope to rotate tower turret